 Skyradar Basic II

 Skyradar Basic II is constructed as a special didactical FMCW radar for vocational training, specially adapted to the particular client requirement and the desired training topics.
 It uses a standard satellite dish with a diameter of 60 cm, mounted on a heavy camera tripod.
 Inside the housing (the black box under the antenna) there is the evaluation board ST200 with a USB 2.0 cable for connection to a personal computer or laptop.
-The feeding element of the parabolic dish is the transceiver K-MC1 operating in K-band.
+The feeding element of the parabolic reflector is the transceiver K-MC1 operating in K-band.
 The antenna focuses the emitted power to a pencil beam with a width of about 2 degrees.
 This allows a very large maximum range of more than 200 meters, regardless of very low transmission power (much less than your own mobile phone).

 Three different operating modes are used: